Clay Pots vs Plastic Pots

-- Great for Water Retention – If your plants like even soil moisture then clay pots are best.
-Nonetheless, if you need quick-draining soil you can use a terracotta clay pot.
+- Great for Water Retention – Clay pots are best if your plants like even soil moisture.
+Nonetheless, if you need quick-draining soil, you can use a terracotta clay pot.
 The porous terracotta clay will help remove moisture from your plant’s roots.

 - Frost-Resistant – Vietnamese clay planters are made from thick, rich clay.
 This type of clay creates an extremely strong pot.
 Outdoor planters of this variety can add enduring beauty to even the snowiest backyard.

-- Plastic Pots Fade – Over time plastic pots lose their color in the sun.
-The faded colors are anything but exciting and don’t compliment a beautiful garden.
+- Plastic Pots Fade – Over time, plastic pots lose their color in the sun.
+The faded colors are anything but exciting and don’t complement a beautiful garden.

 Clay pots have all of the benefits of plastic pots and more.
 It just depends on which style of clay pot you choose.
 Besides the material of the pot, other factors should be considered when buying.

 What is the best material for outdoor planters?
 Clay is tried and true.
 With so many styles, finding the proper accent for your garden or walkway is easy.
 A few helpful facts for choosing suitable clay planters are:

 - Consider the Plant – Heat-tolerant plants will appreciate darker glazes.
 Oppositely, heat-sensitive plants will like lighter glazes.
 Additionally, a large pot will give plants more room to grow.